jeffreylanters/unity-entity-component-system/README.md

 ### Controllers

-**Introduction:** The controller is the core of your application, it is of such importance that each application should only contain one of it.
-The controller is where your application will start from and all systems and services are registered.
-This can only be done during the OnInitialize method using the controller's Register method.
-To get started with your first controller you can use the generator, for the controller to work it should be assined to a game object in your scene.
+**Introduction:** The controller is the heart of your application, each application should consist of just one, commonly named the MainController.
+The Controller is the first entry point of the Entity Component System and is the place where all of your [systems](#systems) and [services](#services) are registered.
+Your controller should be attached to a game object in your scene.

 ```csharp
 public class MainController : Controller { }